WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README3.md

 # Keep the time updating

 Displaying the time once is not very useful.
 We want our digital clock to keep updating itself.
 For this we need a Python **forever loop** and we can put all the code for
-i) finding out the time,
+* finding out the time,
-ii) putting the hours minutes and seconds into variables and iii) having the turtle write the time inside the loop.
+* putting the hours minutes and seconds into variables and
+* having the turtle write the time inside the loop.

 Start the forever loop with this code: